GuidanceOfGrace/CLASSIC-Fallout4/Scan Changelog.md

 // Future updates will likely take much longer due to lack of feedback / data for some crash errors.
 // Porting Auto-Scanner to Skyrim will be next.
 If you're reading this and want to help, let me know.

+5.95
+* MAIN SCRIPT *
+- Added a slight delay before scan completes so text can show up correctly in the terminal.
+- Fixed several minor internal bugs and issues thanks to [evildarkarchon] on GitHub.
+- Adjusted *List Of Detected (Named) Records* to not report *.esm* & *.esl* files.
+- Adjusted code logic for *Plugin Limit Crash* for more accurate detection.

+* OTHER FILES *
+- Fixed infinte loop in *Scan Crashlogs.exe* during update checks while *Update Check = true*

 5.90
 * MAIN SCRIPT *
-- Minor adjustments to text in the Auto-Scanner console window to prevent weird behavior.
+- Minor adjustments to text in the Auto-Scanner terminal window to prevent weird behavior.
 - Merged commit created by [evildarkarchon] on GitHub that cleans up some things with *FCX Mode*
 - Fixed Auto-Scanner reporting *Animation / Physics Crash* and *Player Character Crash* false positives.